-has registered with the Commissioner in terms of the Skills Development Levies Act, has paid levies directly to the Commissioner as prescribed in the Skills Development Levies Act.
-Employers in the energy and water sector, whose personnel costs are below the prescribed threshold of R500 000 per annum and are exempt from the Skills Development Levy, are encouraged to submit a WSP-ATR for the purposes of research and recording of their details on the EWSETA database, is up to date with the levy payments to the Commissioner at the time of approval and in respect of the period applied for, has submitted an application using the prescribed template by 30 April each year.
-The submitted data should contribute to the EWSETA Sector Skills Plan (SSP).
+- Employer that has registered with the Commissioner in terms of the Skills Development Levies Act, - Employer that has paid levies directly to the Commissioner as prescribed in the Skills Development Levies Act.

+Employers in the Energy and Water Sector, whose personnel costs are below the prescribed threshold of R500 000 per annum and are exempt from the Skills Development Levy, are encouraged to submit a WSP-ATR for the purposes of research and recording of their details on the EWSETA database, is up to date with the levy payments to the Commissioner at the time of approval and in respect of the period applied for,

-has submitted proof of implementation of previous year planned training.
-Proof may be in the form of attendance registers, copies of certificates, proof of payment of skills development provider, or any other proof deemed to be relevant, in the case of large and medium sized organisations, has provided evidence that the submission has been subject to consultation with the recognised union/s and the application has been signed off by the labour representative appointed by the recognised trade union/s in a case where there is more than one union.
+- have submitted an application using the prescribed method by 30 April each year.
+The submitted data should contribute to the EWSETA Sector Skills Plan (SSP). - have submitted proof of implementation of previous year planned training.
+Proof may be in the form of attendance registers, copies of certificates, proof of payment of skills development provider, or any other proof deemed to be relevant, in the case of large and medium sized organisations, - have provided evidence that the submission has been subject to consultation with the recognised union/s and the application has been signed off by the labour representative appointed by the recognised trade union/s in a case where there is more than one union.